Seifeldin-Amr/EmiraLogix-API-/README.md

 3. Run the SQL commands from `schema.sql` to create the tables and sample data
 4. Go to Settings → API to get your project URL and anon key

+**Important Schema Changes:**
+- The new schema includes a separate `customers` table
+- Orders are now linked to customers via `customer_id` foreign key
+- When creating orders, customers are automatically created/updated based on phone number
+- The API maintains backward compatibility but returns enhanced data with customer information

 ### 2. Environment Variables
 1. Copy `.env.example` to `.env.local`
 2. Fill in your Supabase credentials: